-- Underwear/undergarments are required and must not be exposed/visible. - Tennis shoes (no open toe/heel shoes); socks are required - Lab coats are required during scheduled labs times (including ID, dosimeter, and lead markers) - Hair must be conservative; clean, neat and off the collar of uniform.
+- Classroom and Laboratory day (Monday or Wednesday) - Designated scrub top and bottom - White T-shirts are allowed to be worn under the uniform.
+There must not be any visible writing or logos on the t-shirts. - Underwear/undergarments are required and must not be exposed/visible. - Tennis shoes (no open toe/heel shoes); socks are required - Lab coats are required during scheduled labs times (including ID, dosimeter, and lead markers) - Hair must be conservative; clean, neat and off the collar of uniform.
 Students with shoulder length hair must secure hair so that it will not interfere with patient examinations or pose danger to the student.
-Hats are not to be worn when wearing the required classroom/lab attire. - Designated fleece pullovers are available.
-Coveralls, blankets, etc. will not be worn over the uniform. - Any item(s) worn that are not specified in the dress code requirements constitute a failure to adhere to the dress code policy (e.g. - headphones, ear buds, accessory clothing, etc.). - Special Events or Days not included above - Dress code for these times will be determined by the RADT Faculty.
+Hats are not to be worn when wearing the required classroom/lab attire. - Any item(s) worn that are not specified in the dress code requirements constitute a failure to adhere to the dress code policy (e.g. - headphones, ear buds, accessory clothing, etc.). - Special Events or Days not included above - Dress code for these times will be determined by the RADT Faculty.
 For example, while attending the LSRT meeting, the RADT Polo w/ khakis may be required for one day, formal dress for a different day, etc.